wp-plugins/miniorange-login-openid/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Login,comment,share using any social account like Google, Facebook, LinkedIn and more.
+Login, comment, share using any social account like Google, Facebook, LinkedIn and more.
 No WordPress account and user credentials to remember.

 == Description ==